mikaelarguedas/rep/feedback-rep2004.md

-Once the maintainer has approved the code update, the code is built and distributed according to the normal timeline.
+Once the maintainer has approved the code update, the code is built and distributed according to the normal timeline (next sync for that ROS distribution).

 ## Suggestions outside of REP but linked to it: